Carlos Marcello: Kennedy assassination

 In their book, Fatal Hour: The Assassination of President Kennedy By Organized Crime, authors Richard N. Billings and G. Robert Blakey (who was chief counsel of the House Select Committee on Assassinations and previously Special Attorney in the Organized Crime and Racketeering Section of the Criminal Division of the U.S. Department of Justice under Attorney General Robert F. Kennedy) conclude that President Kennedy's murder was planned and carried out by Marcello and conspirators.
 They claim that their book lays out evidence that has been corroborated by additional sources and official records released in subsequent years.
 In his 1989 book, Mafia Kingfish: Carlos Marcello and the Assassination of John F. Kennedy, author John H. Davis implicates Marcello in the assassination of Kennedy.
 According to Davis, Oswald and Ruby had "strong ties" to Marcello.

-In his 1994 autobiography Mob Lawyer, attorney Frank Ragano says that he relayed a message in 1963 from Teamsters Union leader Jimmy Hoffa to Marcello and Santo Trafficante, the Mafia boss of Florida, urging the two Mafia bosses to kill Kennedy.
+In his 1994 autobiography Mob Lawyer, Frank Ragano, the attorney for Marcello, Trafficante, and Hoffa, says that he relayed a message in 1963 from Teamsters Union leader Jimmy Hoffa to Marcello and Santo Trafficante, the Mafia boss of Florida, urging the two Mafia bosses to kill Kennedy.
 He had previously made this claim in a 1992 interview with The New York Post.
-Ragano later claimed that four days before Trafficante died, the mob boss described to Ragano how he and Marcello organized the murder of President Kennedy.
+Ragano wrote that on March 13, 1987, a dying Trafficante (he died four days later) asked to meet him in Tampa for a hurried meeting.
+While riding in Ragano's car, Trafficante allegedly told Ragano in Sicilian: "Carlos e' futtutu.
+Non duvevamu ammazzari a Giovanni.
+Duvevamu ammazzari a Bobby," which Ragano translated as: "Carlos screwed up.
+We shouldn't have killed John.
+We should have killed Bobby."
+Ragano stated three witnesses could support his statement that he met Trafficante in Tampa.
+He refused to name them adding: "One guy is afraid of retaliation.
+The other guys are two doctors, who say they'll testify if they're summoned to court."